alphapenng/balabala/content/private/Ubuntu 系统配置指南.md

             -t N, --timeout N  timeout ( N seconds ) for each buffer chunk.
                                 N <= 0 means never timeout. (default: 20)
         ```

+- `tshark`

+    **Install TShark**

+    1. Add the Wireshark and TShark repository:

+        ```bash
+        sudo add-apt-repository -y ppa:wireshark-dev/stable
+        ```

+    2. Install TShark:

+        ```bash
+        sudo apt install -y tshark
+        ```

+    3. During installation, you will be asked if you want to allow non-root users to be able to capture packets.
+Select the "Yes" option.
+It will add the `wireshark` group and anyone who is a member of this group will be able to capture packets without being root user.

+        Run the following command to add the current user to a `wireshark` group:

+        ```bash
+        sudo usermod -a -G wireshark $USER
+        ```

+        To make changes to take effect, logout and login to your machine.
+After reconnection, you can check TShark version:

+        ```bash
+        tshark --version
+        ```

+    4. Execute `tshark` command without any arguments to start capturing packets on default network interface:

+        ```bash
+        tshark
+        ```

+        We can find network interfaces which are available to the TShark with command:

+        ```bash
+        tshark -D
+        ```

+        The `-i` option allows capturing packets on a specific network interface.

+        ```bash
+        tshark -i ens33
+        ```

+    **Uninstall TShark**

+    1. If you wish to completely remove TShark and all related dependencies, execute the following command:

+        ```bash
+        sudo apt purge --autoremove -y tshark
+        ```

+    2. Remove GPG key and repository:

+        ```bash
+        sudo rm -rf /etc/apt/trusted.gpg.d/wireshark-dev-ubuntu-stable.gpg*
+        sudo rm -rf /etc/apt/sources.list.d/wireshark-dev-ubuntu-stable-jammy.list
+        ```

+## Ubuntu 运维监控

+- Linux 下系统状态都能通过文件获取，你甚至可以用 shell 来写类 top 工具：

+  - CPU: `/proc/stat`
+  - MEM: `/proc/meminfo`
+  - SWAP: `/proc/swaps`
+  - IO: `/proc/diskstats`
+  - PROC: `/proc/${pid}/`
+  - NET: `/sys/class/net/${dev}/statistics`
+  - Battery:`/sys/class/power_supply/`